 Frequently Asked Questions

-Together with World Vision’s Online Advocate Network, Volunteer Advocates have helped secure funding and pass important legislation, so that millions more kids experience safety, health, and opportunity.
+World Vision Advocates have helped pass nearly one new law each year—laws that empower kids and ensure they experience the full life God intends for them.
+Change doesn’t happen overnight, but we’ve seen God move in beautiful ways when we connect with our lawmakers on a personal level.
 With faithful engagement over time, our community has developed influential relationships with elected leaders that have led them to introduce and cosponsor legislation, attend learning events hosted by World Vision, and fight against cuts to U.S. foreign assistance.
 Meeting in person with members of Congress is the most impactful advocacy you can do!

-Volunteer Advocates receive monthly emails with advocacy activities, resources to learn about the issues, and training to build your skills through podcasts and webinars.
-Our Grassroots Organizer also provides personal support and guidance as you prepare to meet with your representatives.
+World Vision Advocates receive monthly emails with advocacy activities, resources to learn more about the issues, legislative updates, and unique training opportunities to build advocacy skills.
+Our Grassroots Organizers also provide personal support and guidance as you prepare to meet with your members of Congress and their staff—walking you through the process each step of the way.

-The best part about being a Volunteer Advocate is that you’ll have flexibility to advocate when it works for your schedule.
-You can develop a meaningful relationship with your member of Congress if you meet with them twice a year and connect with them a few times via email or phone.
+The best part about being a World Vision Advocate is that you’ll have flexibility to advocate when it works best for your schedule.
+You can develop a meaningful relationship with your member of Congress if you meet with their office twice a year, as well as connect with them through timely updates or relational touches throughout the year.
+Don't worry, we'll guide you on how to do this!

 Yes!
 World Vision advocates for kids with every member of Congress, no matter what party they belong to.
 Nearly 90% of Congress publicly claims faith in Christ.
 This means that even if you disagree with their political views, you can find common ground and encourage them to use their power for good.

 You’re not alone!
-Every Volunteer Advocate feels a little scared when they start.
-Don’t worry - your member of Congress doesn’t expect you to be an expert.
+Most Advocates feel a little nervous when they start.
+Don’t worry—your member of Congress doesn’t expect you to be an expert.
 Plus, we’re here to support, encourage, and coach you every step of the way.
 You don’t need to have all the answers.
-Just share your heart and the stories that have moved you – God will go before you!
+Just share your heart and the stories that have moved you—God will go before you!

-We’re here to help – you can always email email@example.com to connect with us!
+If you have more questions or want to talk to someone about it, you can always email email@example.com to connect with us.